MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/storage-platform/connected-storage/connected-storage-loading-on-demand.md

 ---
-title: Connected Storage loading on demand
+title: Loading data on-demand with Connected Storage
 description: Loading Connected Storage gameplay data on-demand, instead of loading all data at once, for large file saves. ms.assetid: a0797a14-c972-4017-864c-c6ba0d5a3363 ms.date: 02/27/2018